Toronto bid for the 2008 Summer Olympics

 Toronto 2008 was one of the five short-listed bids for the 2008 Games, presented by the city of Toronto, Ontario, Canada.

 Toronto received permission to represent Canada from the Canadian Olympic Association (chosen over Vancouver).

 On January 16, 2000, the bid committee received a financial support guarantee from the province of Ontario, and it was sent to the IOC along with the bid book.

-Toronto's bid was led by a Toronto citizen John Bitove, a businessman and founder of the Toronto Raptors of the NBA.
+Toronto's bid was led by Toronto citizen John Bitove, a businessman and founder of the Toronto Raptors of the NBA.
 The bid focused the Olympic events on a compact area along the city's Lake Ontario waterfront.
 The Olympic village would have been built on reclaimed industrial areas, and the city's plans called for construction of a new rapid transit network connecting the venues.